What is Community Housing?

 Residential Group Housing – Residential Group Housing provides co-housing options for individuals and whānau with unique needs who are assisted with wrap-around services.

 License to Occupy – License to Occupy programmes offers tenants the enjoyment of the property without taking any formal ownership of it.
-License to Occupy models are commonly used on papakāinga or communally held land where tenants may purchase a property but not the land which the property exists on.
-The tenant has license to occupy the land until they move on where they can sell the property back to the land owners or move the home off the land.
+License to Occupy models are commonly used on papakāinga or communally held land where tenants may purchase a property but not the land the property sits on.
+The tenant has license to occupy the land until they move on where they can sell the property back to the landowners or move the home off the land.

 Contact Us